Construction Lien Waivers Guide (2026)

 States Without Statutory Forms

 In states without mandatory forms, parties have more flexibility in drafting lien waivers.
-But flexibility can be a double-edged sword.
+But flexibility cuts both ways.
 Without standardized language, it is easier for someone to slip in extra provisions that go beyond a simple lien waiver.
+You might see waivers that release claims for disputed change orders, waive delay damages, or include broad indemnification language that has no business being in a payment document.
+In these states, you need to be extra careful about reading every word before you sign.

 Practical Advice